apache/logging-log4cxx/src/site/markdown/usage.md

 ### Level Inheritance {#level-inheritance}

-The *inherited level* for a given logger *C*, is equal to the first assigned in the logger hierarchy, starting at *C* and proceeding upwards in the hierarchy towards the *root* logger.
+The *effective level* for a given logger *C*, is equal to the first assigned in the logger hierarchy, starting at *C* and proceeding upwards in the hierarchy towards the *root* logger.